 If video marketing is the future, then the future is here.
-You’re at the right place if you’ve been wondering whether it’s worth putting your mind and money into video marketing.
+You’re at the right place if you’ve been wondering whether it’s worth putting the resources into video marketing for your business.
 Do you have enough resources to create videos?
 Are enough people in your target audience interested in videos?
 And in the end, will it be worth the effort?
 In short: yes.

 In this article, we will cover some of the key video marketing statistics for 2020 that will help prove to you that the right time for video marketing is now.
 Use these quick and easy video marketing statistics to help guide your video marketing strategy for 2020.